 More omega-6’s present results in more inflammatory molecules and enzymes, while in contrast, more omega-3’s present results in more anti-inflammatory molecules and enzymes.

 It might seem strange that the end-result of these similar molecules can be so opposing, but the reality is, we need both kinds of omega fatty acids to function.
-Think back to our first blog on inflammation…sometimes we need the inflammatory process to take place in order to heal.

 It’s the proportions we need to adjust.

 Unfortunately, it’s a lot easier to get omega-6 fatty acids into your daily meals than it is omega-3’s—especially if you’re a fan of the typical Western diet that uses oils to cook and fry foods.